ulmic/tramway-dev/tramway-landing/README.md

 * Cards
 * Features list
 * Contacts
-* News
-* Block with text and button
 * View
 * Just text
+* Link to the object

 All block's previews you can see at the bottom of this Readme